 Create an automated flow by using Common Data Service

-With the Common Data Service connector, you can create flows that are initiated by create and update events within your Common Data Service database.
-Additionally, you can perform create, update, retrieve, and delete actions on records within the Common Data Service database.
+With the Common Data Service connector, you can create flows that are initiated by create and update events within Common Data Service.
+Additionally, you can perform create, update, retrieve, and delete actions on records within Common Data Service.

 Initiate a flow from Common Data Service

 You can use any of the following triggers to initiate your flow:

 - When a record is selected

 - When a record is deleted

 If the selected trigger requires an environment to be selected, then you can choose

 (Current), which will always use the database within the environment in which Power Automate runs.
 If you want your flow to always trigger based on an event in a specific environment, select that environment.

 You can use scopes to determine if your flow runs if you create a new record, if a new record is created by a user within your business unit, or if a new record is created by any user in your organization.

 |Business Unit||Action is taken on a record owned by your business unit|